Ben Hinshelwood

 Benjamin Gerald Hinshelwood (born 22 March 1977 in Melbourne) is a Scottish international rugby union player.
-He is the son of winger Sandy Hinshelwood.
+He is the son of wing Sandy Hinshelwood.
 He attended North Sydney Boys High School.
-He joined the University of Sydney Rugby Union team where as a centre, and helped secure the 2001 Premiership before leaving for England where he played rugby union at fullback for the Worcester Warriors.
+He joined the University of Sydney rugby union team where as a centre, and helped secure the 2001 Premiership before leaving for England where he played at full-back for the Worcester Warriors.

 Hinshelwood won 19 caps for Scotland, making his debut against Canada in 2002 and a final Test appearance from the bench in last season's Six Nations fixture against Italy.
-He played in the World Cup in 2003 making four appearances before Scotland's exit in the quarter final stage to Australia national rugby union team.
+He played in the 2003 Rugby World Cup, making four appearances before Scotland's exit in the quarter-final stage to Australia.

 He retired in December 2005 following a back injury.
 Two months previously he had announced that he was taking a break from international rugby but, after further medical advice called time on his career completely.